NEFSC/READ-SSB-Lee-metadata/README.md

 1. If you want to use ODBC with R or Stata to read data straight into your software, take a look [here](https://github.com/NEFSC/READ-SSB-Lee-project-template)

-1. It's good practice to include the schema and connection name when you query data.
+1. It's usually good practice to include the schema when you query data.
 That is, write:
 ```
-select * from nefsc_garfo.permit_vps_owner@NEFSC_USERS
+select * from nefsc_garfo.permit_vps_owner
 ```
 instead of
 ```